lundegaard/validarium/docs/getting-started/introduction.md

 // NumberMessage is { id: 'validarium.isNumber', defaultMessage: 'Not a number' }
 ```

 Every validation is optional and null-safe.
 If you want to test against `null`, please use the `isRequired` validation.

-Of course, validating field arrays, combining multiple validation schemas, and overriding validation messages with custom ones is supported as well.
+Validarium also supports:

+- Validating field arrays.
+- Nested validations.
+- Combining multiple validation schemas.
+- Overriding validation messages with custom ones.

 ## Packages